runtimeverification/michelson-semantics/tests/proofs/dexter/dexter-properties.md

   orBool CD ==K SetManager _
   orBool CD ==K SetLqtAddress _

-proof [sender-is-not-dexter]:
+proof sketch [sender-is-not-dexter]:
 - DEXTER is a smart contract
-- No entrypoint of DEXTER calls itself except XtzToToken and Default
+- No entrypoint of DEXTER may call itself except XtzToToken and Default
 ```

 ```